enoch26/Gorkha/README.md

 This repository documents and references various geospatial datasets used for earthquake-induced landslide (EQIL) modelling in Nepal for Gorkha Earthquake.
 Data includes administrative boundaries, geology, elevation, land cover, rainfall, and landslide inventories.

-> **Note:** Some administrative boundaries and datasets are updated periodically.
-Always verify the latest versions via official portals (e.g., Nepal Survey Department, ICIMOD, USGS, FAO, etc.).
+> **Note:** Some datasets are updated periodically.
+Always verify the latest versions via official portals (e.g. USGS, FAO, etc.).

 ---